snhackspace/snhack.github.com/README.md

 ### Other Notes

-There is currently no easy to commit a binary file using the github website.
+Currently, it's only possible to commit plain text when using the github website.

+If you're familiar with the use of `git`, feel free to commit the images you want to use, into a folder named according to the pattern:
+`source/_posts/_images/<YYYY-MM-DD-name-of-post>/`.

-However, once you've made a pull request you can attach images to its discussion thread, an admin can then manually upload your images into the correct folder.
+Otherwise, you can attach images to the newly created [discussion thread] for your pull request.
+An admin will then commit them into the correct folder.

-The following markdown example will show an image `MyImageFile.jpg`, that has been uploaded to the folder `source/_posts/_images/<your-new-file-name>/`.
+The following markdown example will show an image `MyImageFile.jpg`, that has been uploaded to the folder.

     ![MyImage]({{ page.url }}/MyImageFile.jpg)